 But hey, I definitely believe in myth reinforcement.
 That's because I'm a game designer.
 Game design is a black art, with few actual truths to hang our hats on.
 It's up to all of us to come up with our own belief systems as to what works and how we should design our games.
-After establishing this frame of mind we might scour the media landscape, psychological texts and GDC talks to test - and hopefully reinforce - that belief system.
-Because it is comforting to know that we can trust in our beliefs!
+We might then scour the media landscape, psychological texts and GDC talks to test - and hopefully reinforce - that belief system.
+Because it is comforting to know that we can trust in our beliefs.